 10. Can a FERPA block apply to partial information on the educational record but not all?

-A student may submit the FERPA-Withhold Directory Information Request to the Office of the Registrar to block disclosure of the Directory Information, however, student cannot block just partial directory information.
+A student may submit the FERPA-Withhold Directory Information Request to the Office of the Registrar to block disclosure of the Directory Information, however, a student cannot block just partial directory information.
 Once the request is submitted, all directory information as identified on the request will be blocked.

 11. If an academic department maintains a separate database of student information, are these records safeguarded?